-To receive compensation conferred by this statute, the executor, administrator or other appropriate representative of the estate of a law enforcement officer killed in the line of duty must apply to the Commissioner of the Department of Commerce and Insurance.
+To receive compensation conferred by this statute, the executor, an applicant who is an administrator or other appropriate representative of the estate of an emergency responder who was killed in the line of duty must apply to the Department of Commerce and Insurance.

 The application for compensation shall include all of the following documentation:

-2. Proof that the applicant is authorized to act on behalf of the deceased law enforcement officer's estate (e.g., letters testamentary or letters of administration);
+- Proof that the applicant is authorized to act on behalf of the deceased emergency responder’s estate (e.g., letters testamentary or letters of administration) from a probate court;

-4. A true copy of the deceased's death certificate or, in the Commissioner's or designee's discretion, a copy of a true copy.
+- A true copy of the deceased emergency responder’s death certificate, or in the Commissioner’s or designee’s discretion, a copy of a true copy.

 Department of Commerce & Insurance